tonylanglet/keepersecurity-powershell/README.md

 * Would like to thank the Keeper Security (keepercommander) staff for the fast response when in need of help.
 * Would like to give credits to @JimPahlAtSkyline whos been testing functionality in the Module.

-## To-Do
-- [ ] Complete the enterprise functions testing, require enterprise admin account
-- [x] Compelte the enterprise functions synopsis
-- [ ] Create the utils functions of KeeperCommander
-- [ ] Finalize the complete set of functions/commands from KeeperCommander
-- [ ] Manage the UID's using "-" as first character
-- [x] Change the Verbs of the Powershell module to follow the general standard